 Standing at the starting line ready to race is always exciting despite butterflies in my stomach and pre-race anxiety.
-However, once I am settled in my pace, the butterflies are gone.
+However, once I settle in my pace, the butterflies are gone.
 But how do we beat those pre-race jitters?

-Pre-race anxiety is not uncommon according to health clinician, mental performance consultant, and avid runner Duncan O’Mahony.
-He said, “Because all sports put the individual under a certain amount of stress, all athletes will experience anxiety in their sport.
-Anxiety is to be viewed as either facilitative or debilitative with regards to performance.
+Pre-race anxiety is not uncommon, according to health clinician, mental performance consultant, and avid runner Duncan O’Mahony.
+He said, “Because all sports individuals experience a certain amount of stress, all athletes will experience anxiety in their sport.
+[Therefore], anxiety is to be viewed as either facilitative or debilitative with regard to performance.
 In the general population, an anxiety disorder is thought to affect 1 in 3 people at some point in their lifetime.”

 Ways to Cope

-Some strategies to help do your best in the event and overcome any pre-race anxiety, are the following:
+Some strategies to help do your best in the event and overcome any pre-race anxiety are below.

-Preparation is the key to dealing with anxiety while training for an event such as a marathon or a snowshoeing race.
-Having a plan will keep you calm, and to also have a backup plan is a good idea just in case your fitness goal has changed.
-If you have been training for a half but you are not ready, then perhaps do a shorter distance.
+Preparation is key to dealing with anxiety while training for an event such as a marathon or a snowshoeing race.
+Having a plan will keep you calm.
+Also, having a backup plan is a good idea if your fitness goal has changed.
+For example, if you have been training for a half, but you are not ready, perhaps do a shorter distance.

-Duncan mentions, “The old cliché practice like you play and play like you practice is a good rule of thumb.
-The use of visualization, breathing techniques, and even goal setting are important in the training phase.
-Anxiety for most people is either a physical or cognitive trait.
-Understand how your anxiety manifests and how you respond to it is the first step in taming it,” he adds.
+There are a few techniques you can use to limit your anxiety, including visualization.
+O’Mahony mentions, “The old cliché practice like you play and play like you practice is a good rule of thumb.
+The use of visualization, breathing techniques, and even goal setting is important in the training phase.”

-O’Mahony notes, “Positive self-talk goes a long way to calming the nerves and getting someone in their optimal state of mind.
+For example, “Positive self-talk goes a long way to calming the nerves and getting someone in their optimal state of mind.
 Trigger and cue words are good reminders when self-doubt creeps in.
-This can be a power phrase, a single word, or even a tactile thing, such as pulling on a jersey, slapping your leg, pumping up your chest.
-Make it your own and make it have meaning to you.”
+This can be a power phrase, a single word, or even a tactile thing, such as pulling on a jersey, slapping your leg, or pumping up your chest.
+Make it your own and make it have meaning to you”, states Mahony.

-“Mindful breathing is important.
-Using your breath as an anchor to focus your self and to let the thoughts come and go is a skill that takes repeated practice and is very effective when used.”
+Also, mindful breathing is essential.
+Using your breath as an anchor to focus yourself and let the thoughts come and go is a skill that takes repeated practice and is very effective when used regularly.

 He explains, “Anxiety is a necessity to perform at one’s best.
-Too much anxiety and performance will drop, not enough and performance will come up short.
+Too much anxiety and performance will drop.
+Not enough, and performance will come up short.
 Basically, anxiety is the body’s physical response to stress.
 We need it for survival.
-Athletes over time become aware of their thoughts, emotions and physical sensations in response to stress.
-Understanding how to manage these states and what is the optimal state for that individual will help navigate them through the task at hand.”
+Athletes, over time, become aware of their thoughts, emotions, and physical sensations in response to stress.
+Understanding how to manage these states and [learning] what the optimal state for that individual is will help navigate them through the task at hand.”

-The signs you do have anxiety, he says, “Some common signs are increased heart rate and breathing, jittery and fidgeting, sweating, nausea, irritability, focusing and concentration troubles.
-Everyone is different and understanding how you respond to stress is key.”
+O’Mahony also pointed out some signs to look out for to see if you have anxiety.
+These signs include increased heart rate and breathing, jittery and fidgeting, nausea, irritability, and focus and concentration troubles.
+Again, everyone is different, and understanding how you respond to stress is the key.

 Have you ever had pre-race anxiety?
 What are some strategies you’ve used to combat it?